RevaMp3D: Architecting the Processor Core and Cache Hierarchy for Systems with Monolithically-Integrated Logic and Memory: Architecting the Processor Components

+\Copy{R1/1-3}{\revataco{Third, removing the L2 cache naturally disables L2 prefetching; however, this has minimal impact on performance.
+This is because, as observed in this section, even for workloads with high L2 hit rates, the absence of the L2 cache leads to comparable performance due to M3D's highly efficient main memory.
+L1 prefetching remains possible in this configuration, which can be used for workloads that benefit from it.}}

+\Copy{R1/1-4}{\revataco{Fourth, removing the L2 cache does not impact the process of context switching itself, as the contents of the caches are not checkpointed during context switches.
+While the presence of the L2 cache may preserve some program data in the cache across context switches, as shown in this section, even for workloads with high cache hit rates, the L2 cache provides minimal performance benefit (and on average, across all workloads, removing L2 leads to speedups).
+We demonstrate the impact of removing the L2 cache on context-switching by comparing 16-core M3D systems with and without the L2 cache. \fig{\ref{fig:context-switch}} shows the performance of the multi-program workload mixes in Table~\ref{table:multi}, with each workload in the mix using 16 threads.
+We observe that the configuration without L2 performs on average 12.7\% better than the configuration with L2.}}

-\subsubsection{Impact of Cache Size}
+\subsubsection{Impact of Cache Size.}

-In this section, we study the performance implication of increasing the L2 cache size in M3D systems. \nmg{M3D facilitates circuit-level and device-level optimizations to increase cache size or reduce cache latency via \romnum{i} using vertical layout of SRAM arrays to reduce the overall wire lengths~\cite{gopireddy2019designing} or \romnum{ii} monolithic integration of emerging technologies such as STT-MRAM as large and energy-efficient caches~\cite{aly2015energy, aly2018n3xt, shukla2019overview, shulaker2017three}.} Analyzing the effects of such optimizations \nmg{on the end-to-end performance of M3D systems with logic and memory layers} enables us to decide whether removing L2 \nmg{in such systems} is ultimately better than optimizing it \nmg{with unique capabilities of M3D integration}.
-We analyze the performance of workloads with low and high LFRM, with L2 sizes of ~256KB fixed, ~256KB per core, 1/8/64 MB fixed, and without L2.
-We assume the same number of \nmg{cache} banks in \nmg{the} configurations with L2.
-Even though increasing cache size \js{can increase} latency, we \nmg{conservatively} consider the ideal case where the latency does not increase with the cache size.
+We analyze the performance implication of increasing the L2 cache size. \nmg{M3D facilitates circuit-level and device-level optimizations to increase cache size or reduce cache latency by designing vertical layouts of SRAM arrays to reduce the overall wire lengths.} Analyzing the effects of such optimizations \nmg{on M3D-based systems with logic and memory layers} enables us to decide whether removing L2 \nmg{in such systems} is ultimately better than optimizing it.
+We analyze the performance of workloads with low and high LFRM, with varying L2 sizes and no L2.
+Even though increasing cache size \js{can increase} latency, we \nmg{optimistically} consider the ideal case where the latency does not increase with the cache size.
+Across \emph{all \omf{evaluated} workloads} with different core counts, increasing the cache size leads to only a 3.7\% average speedup.